 The concrete program has three essential functions: ADA-ramp repairs, general right-of-way concrete repairs, and neighborhood complaint repairs.

 In 2016 the City developed a website enabling residents to register an online request for concrete repair.
 Along with website requests, residents can call and speak directly with a staff member.
 Requests began coming in for repairs in December of 2015 and currently the Concrete Maintenance staff has 238 outstanding requests totaling a $1.5 million backlog.
 In Keep Greeley Moving neighborhoods there is a 27-mile, $10 million backlog of needed concrete work.
 Staff also began taking a complete inventory of concrete throughout Greeley to determine the city’s overall needs.

-Additionally, in early 2016 Concrete Maintenance staff identified the condition of ramps all ramps in Greeley.
-Of the 6,319 ramps, 849 or 13.4% are ADA compliant, and 5,470 are non-ADA compliant.
-Improvements to these are ongoing.
+In early 2016 Concrete Maintenance staff identified the condition of all ramps in Greeley.
+Of the 6,319 ramps, 849 or 13.4 percent were ADA compliant.
+In 2017 that number increased to about 15 percent.

-The Concrete Maintenance Program inspects, schedules, and repairs displaced or damaged concrete sidewalks within the City right-of-way.
-This program is intended to prevent trip and fall incidents due to the deterioration of aging sidewalks, aprons, and access ramps.
-Curb and gutters are also inspected and repaired as part of the program to ensure proper water flow to the storm drain system.
+The Concrete Maintenance Program inspects, schedules, and repairs displaced or damaged concrete sidewalks and curbs in Greeley’s right-of-way.
+The sidewalk work helps reduce trips and falls due to deteriorating and aging sidewalks, aprons, and access ramps.
+The curb work helps ensure proper water flow to the storm drain system